Our Team

 Peyton McDonald

-Born into a family of avid fly fishermen, Peyton McDonald took every opportunity to fish.
-After traveling to India for the first time during his freshman year of high school on a Christ Church School trip led by Aaron Alter, Peyton became infatuated with India and the Assi Ganga Valley in its entirety.
+Peyton McDonald of Houston Texas, born into a family of avid fly fishermen, took every opportunity to fish.
+During his freshman year of high school, Peyton traveled to India for the first time on a Christ Church School trip led by Aaron Alter.
+Peyton became infatuated with India and the Assi Ganga Valley in its entirety.

 Since then, Peyton has traveled back to India five times, leading Bevra Trout Hatchery’s mission, fundraising efforts, and collaborating with the team toward the first restocking of brown trout in the Assi Ganga.
-Peyton is currently a Junior Environmental History major at Sewanee: The University of the South, where he is researching the introduction of brown trout in the Himalayas while continuing to help guide Bevra Trout Hatchery forward.
+Peyton is currently a junior Environmental History major at Sewanee: The University of the South in Tennessee, where he is researching the transnational history of trout in the Himalayas while continuing to help guide the Bevra Trout Hatchery forward.

 Suman Panwar

-In (year), Suman met Aaron Alter, a fly-fishing guide who had stumbled upon Agora while leading clients along the Assi Ganga River.
+In 2008, Suman met team member Aaron Alter, a fly-fishing guide who had stumbled upon Agora while leading clients along the Assi Ganga River.
 For Suman that meeting quickly developed a fascination with fly-fishing and the brown trout native to his home waters.
-He began assisting Aaron with guiding trips, which eventually led him to assist in trips and educational programs in the valley.
+He began assisting Aaron with guiding trips, which eventually led him to assist in trips, educational programs, conservation initiatives in the valley.

 Praveen Rawat

-Praveen also known as “Panna” has spent his entire life in the Assi Ganga Valley.
-From a young age, he was recognized for his brightness, energy, and entrepreneurial spirit—always seeking to do more, learn more, and explore more.
+Praveen, also known as “Panna,” has spent his entire life in the Assi Ganga Valley.
+From a young age, he stood out for his brightness, energy, and entrepreneurial spirit.
+He was always seeking to do more, learn more, and explore more.
 As a child, he helped his family run a small shop in Agora village, proudly managing the community’s only telephone line.

-Praveen, Suman’s nephew, was soon introduced to Aaron Alter and became fascinated by the potential of combining local knowledge, natural beauty, and sustainable tourism.
-His drive and creativity have been instrumental in shaping Bevra Trout Hatchery into what it is today.
-Alongside helping to found the hatchery, Praveen has built a successful homestay and trekking business that offers visitors a one-of-a-kind experience of the Assi Ganga’s landscapes and culture.
-He continues to develop innovative ways—both locally and digitally—to share the valley’s story with the world.
+Praveen, Suman’s nephew, was later introduced to Aaron Alter and the possibilities that the brown trout of his valley could offer.
+His passion for blending local knowledge, natural beauty, and sustainable tourism has made him a pioneer in the Assi Ganga’s growing economy.
+This drive and creativity have been instrumental in shaping Bevra Trout Hatchery into what it is today.
+Alongside helping to found the hatchery, Praveen has built a successful lodge and trekking business that offers visitors a one-of-a-kind experience of the Assi Ganga’s landscapes and culture.
+He continues to develop innovative ways, both locally and digitally, to share the valley’s story with the world.

-Praveen’s entrepreneurial vision and commitment to sustainability remain central to Bevra Trout Hatchery’s continued growth and future success.
+Praveen’s entrepreneurial vision and commitment to sustainability within the valley remain central to Bevra Trout Hatchery’s continued growth and future success.

 Aaron Alter